AndrianBdn/nginx-auto-acme/README.md

 nginx docker container that automatically has good TLS configuration and letsencrypt client.

-The whole promise is similar to Caddy server — you are getting HTTP/2 web server with automatic HTTPS by letsencrypt; but you're getting full power of real nginx.
+The whole promise is similar to the Caddy server — you are getting HTTP/2 web server with automatic HTTPS by letsencrypt; but you're getting full power of real nginx.

 ## Usage